ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.discovergy/README.md

 ## Changelog

 ### 0.5.0
+* (Dutchman) Rebuild complete logic of data pulling
 * (Dutchman) Rewrite adapter to class and support JS-Controller 2.0 with compact mode
-* (Dutchman) Rebuild complete logic of data pulling
+* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information
 * (Dutchman) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immidiatly
-* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information

 ### 0.4.9 Fix wrong readings and make intervall adjustable
+* (Dutchman) code cleanup
+* (Dutchman) update attr library
+* (Dutchman) make state names configurable
 * (Dutchman) Implemented adjustable intervall
-* (Dutchman) Ensure propper reset to 0 of power values
 * (Dutchman) Fix "-" values for power delivery
 * (Dutchman) implement adjustable timing intervall
-* (Dutchman) make state names configurable
-* (Dutchman) update attr library
-* (Dutchman) code cleanup
+* (Dutchman) Ensure propper reset to 0 of power values

 ### 0.4.4 ALPHA version of rebuilded adapter
+* (Dutchman) Rebuild complete logic of data pullin
+* (Dutchman) make state attributes configurable in library
+* (Dutchman) ensure split values for consumption and delivery
+* (Dutchman) implement data pulling (needs improvement to avoid block by provider)
 * (Dutchman) Rewrite adapter to class and support JS-Controller 2.0 with compact mode
-* (Dutchman) Rebuild complete logic of data pulling
+* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information
 * (Dutchman) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immidiatly
-* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information
-* (Dutchman) implement data pulling (needs improvement to avoid block by provider)
-* (Dutchman) ensure split values for consumption and delivery
-* (Dutchman) make state attributes configurable in library

 ### 0.4.0 Stable Release
 * small code fixes